-Healthy eating starts at home, but most people don’t have hours to spend in the kitchen every day.
+Healthy eating starts at home, but most people don't have hours to spend in the kitchen every day.
 With all of your responsibilities, time is of the essence.
-These are my favorite tips for maximizing your efficiency in the kitchen; they help minimize mess and time in the kitchen while putting healthy meals on the table.
+These are my favorite tips for maximizing your efficiency in the kitchen; they help minimize mess and time while putting healthy meals on the table.
 These five kitchen shortcuts will change the way you prep meals and cook.

 1. Batch Cook Single Ingredients for Fast Meals All Week Long